DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Experiment

 \subsection{Experiment on PGM Problem}

-The performance comparison among the four DIO configurations and existing methods on the i.i.d. sub-task ``neutral'' of the PGM dataset is summarized in Table \ref{PGM_Results}.
+Column 1 of Table \ref{PGM_Results} summarizes the performance comparison among the four DIO configurations and existing methods on the i.i.d. sub-task ``neutral'' of the PGM dataset.

-As shown in Table \ref{PGM_Results}, DIO achieves state-of-the-art performance on the PGM-neutral subset of the i.i.d.
-RPM dataset, a benchmark where prior models exhibited relatively low accuracy.
-Notably, the integration of mutual information lower bound tightening methods (Brando and WORLD) yields substantial performance improvements for DIO.
-Furthermore, the DIO+DIEGO attains a peak accuracy of 99.6\%, thereby challenging the prevailing hypothesis that metadata supervision necessarily impairs relational reasoning capabilities.
+As shown in this column, DIO attains SOTA performance on PGM-neutral, a benchmark on which earlier models achieved relatively low accuracy.
+Notably, incorporating mutual information lower bound tightening methods (Brando and WORLD) yields substantial improvements for DIO.
+Moreover, DIO+DIEGO reaches a peak accuracy of 99.6\%, challenging the prevailing conclusion that direct metadata supervision necessarily impairs relational reasoning.

-The paper also conducted experiments on the o.o.d. sub-task of PGM, with the results documented in Table \ref{Generalization_PGM_2}.

-The results recorded in Table \ref{Generalization_PGM_2} reveal that while mutual information tightening and causal chain modeling yield comparable performance gains for DIO on i.i.d.
-RPM tasks, the latter demonstrates significantly superior generalization capabilities under o.o.d.
-RPM conditions.
-To a certain extent, these results suggest that mutual information tightening remains a highly effective approach for i.i.d. reasoning tasks, despite mutual information being a statistical measure that does not inherently encode causal relationships crucial for reasoning.
-However, when addressing o.o.d. reasoning challenges, adopting causal chain modeling as the methodological cornerstone proves to be a more robust choice.
+Columns 2 onward in Table \ref{PGM_Results} record the experimental results on the o.o.d. sub-tasks of PGM.
+All results in Table~\ref{PGM_Results} jointly show that mutual-information tightening and causal-chain modeling yield comparable gains for DIO on i.i.d.
+RPM tasks, while the latter delivers significantly better generalization under o.o.d. conditions.
+This suggests that, although mutual information as a statistical measure does not inherently encode the causal relationships vital for reasoning, it remains highly effective for i.i.d. tasks; however, when tackling o.o.d. challenges, adopting causal-chain modeling as the core methodology is the more robust choice.
+We suggest that this occurs because, under i.i.d. conditions, the correlations between contexts and solutions coincide with their causal relationships, allowing mutual-information-driven models to remain effective; in contrast, o.o.d. reasoning tasks expose a divergence between correlation and causality, making causal-chain-driven approaches essential.